Adult Day School

 Can I get a locker?

-PSW and hairstyling students have assigned lockers.
+PSW students have assigned lockers.
 They are not available for day school students at this time.

 Where can I vape/smoke?